 Background: ERC maintains a proprietary network of affiliate clinicians that covers the nation.
 Our clinical team qualifies and maintains these affiliates on a constant basis.
 All cases are managed internally by ERC clinicians and our local clinical staff is always available to speak with our clients and counsel them telephonically when necessary.

-How to Get Connected: Clients can get connected with services in their local area by calling our support staff at 1-800-222-8590, available Monday – Friday from 8:00 am – 5:00 pm to assist with scheduling.
+How to Get Connected: Clients can get connected with services in their local area by calling our support staff at 1-800-222-8590, available Monday – Thursday from 8:00 am – 5:00 pm and Fridays from 8:00 am – 4:00 pm to assist with scheduling.